DevExpress/dotnet-eud/interface-elements-for-web/articles/file-manager/filtering-files.md

 author: Anna Kondratova
 ---
 # Filtering Files
-End-users can filter file manager items within the current folder and subfolders.
+You can filter file manager items within the current folder and subfolders.
 * Type text in the Filter Box to filter files or change the filter conditions.
 * Clear the text from the **Filter Box** to remove a filter.